Vicente Tosta

-Vicente Tosta Carrasco (27 October 1886 – 7 August 1930).
-Honduran politician.
-He was the thirty-fifth president of Honduras; a provisional President of the Repuplic of Honduras for ten months, from 30 April 1924 through 1 February 1925.
+Vicente Tosta Carrasco (27 October 1886 – 7 August 1930) was a Honduran politician.
+He was the thirty-fifth president of Honduras; a provisional President of the Republic of Honduras for ten months, from 30 April 1924 through 1 February 1925.

 Youth

-He was born on October 27, 1886 in Jesús de Otoro, Intibucá, Honduras.
+He was born on October 27, 1886, in Jesús de Otoro, Intibucá, Honduras.
 He was the son of Pedro Tosta López, a Spaniard, and Arcadia Carrasco Paz, a native of Santa Barbara, Honduras.
 In 1899 he married Francisca Fiallos Inestroza, with whom he had seven children: Carlos, Miguel, Julia, Concepción, Rosario, Rosalía and Pedro Vicente.